gabrielgo-ctf/write-ups/RHme3/FullCompromise/README.md

 An attacker managed to hack our CI server and sign+encrypt his malicious code in a ECU firmware, that is now running in millions of cars and doing Chaos knows what.
 To stop the attackers, we must know what the malicious code is doing.
 We have a history of all binaries signed by the server on the day of the hack, and a device running the attacker's firmware.
 Help us find which sample was provided by the attacker and get access to its management interface.

 ## Write-up
-This challenge
-Sample0
+This challenge has 1000 hex files and we don't know which is the loaded in the board.
+We start to reverse the sample 0...

 1. In the reversing we will find the function at 5B29, this has two possible commands ("test" and "risc") and it seems to write data in the DACB.
-So we check with the oscilloscope pin D7 of the board and we will find that it writes some kind of pulses.
+So we check pin D7 of the board with the oscilloscope and we  find that it writes some kind of pulses.
 Examples
 ![test](1.jpg)
 ![risc](8.jpg)

-2. If we repeat the commands, we will see that the output is always the same, unless 10 variable pulses.
+2. If we repeat the commands, we will see that the output is always the same, except 10 variable pulses.
 Sometimes they have a higher voltage and sometimes a lower voltage.
 Here are 8 diferent captures [1.jpg](1.jpg), [2.jpg](2.jpg), [3.jpg](3.jpg), [4.jpg](4.jpg), [5.jpg](5.jpg), [6.jpg](6.jpg), [7.jpg](7.jpg), [8.jpg](8.jpg)

 3. If we continue the reversing we will see that function 55BD generates an array of 0x64 bytes, and this array is used to modify the voltage of some pulses...
 It modifies 10 pulses according to the parity of 10 consecutive bytes inside the array.
 The offset used to get the 10 bytes is random every execution.
 This is the reverse code that modifies each pulse voltage
 ```cs